jasonaaronwilson/c-armyknife-lib/src-doc/string-hashtable.md

 ## @function string_ht_delete

 Delete an association from the hashtable.
+It is not an error to delete a key that doesn't exist in the hashtable.

 ## @function string_ht_find